peterhinch/micropython-epaper/README.md

 [Embedded Artists](www.embeddedartists.com/products/displays/lcd_27_epaper.php)
 This can be bought from [Adafruit](www.adafruit.com) and in Europe from [Cool Components](www.coolcomponents.co.uk).
+This driver requires a Pyboard with firmware dated 28th July 2015 or later.

 ### Introduction

 E-paper displays have high contrast and the ability to retain an image with the power disconnected.
 They also have very low power consumption when in use.
 The Embedded Artists model suopports monochrome only, with no grey scale: pixels are either on or off.
 Further the display refresh takes time.
-The minimum update time defined by the manufacturer's data is 3.6 seconds.
-With the current driver it takes 5.6 S. This is after some efforts at optimisation.
-A time closer to 3.6 S could be achieved by writing key methods in Assembler but I have no immediate plans to do this.
+The minimum update time defined by explicit delays data is 1.6 seconds.
+With the current driver it takes 3.5 S. This is after some efforts at optimisation.
+A time closer to 1.6 S might be achieved by writing key methods in Assembler but I have no immediate plans to do this.
+It is considerably faster than the Arduino code and as fast as the best alternative board I have seen.

 The EA display includes an LM75 temperature sensor and a 1MB flash memory chip.
 The driver provides access to the current temperature.
 The driver does not use the flash
 chip: the current image is buffered in RAM.
-I intend to provide an option to mount the flash device to enable it to be used to store data such as images and fonts.
-This is under development and attempts to mount it will crash the Pyboard (the ``use_flash`` Display constructor argument).
+The driver has an option to mount the flash device to enable it to be used to store data such as images and fonts.
+This is the ``use_flash`` Display constructor argument.
+Setting this False will save over 8K of RAM.

 An issue with the EA module is that the Flash memory and the display module use the SPI bus in different, incompatible ways.
 The driver provides a means of arbitration between these devices discussed below.
+This is transparent to the user of the Display class.

 # The driver

 The driver enables the display of simple graphics and/or text in any font.
 The graphics capability may readily be extended by the user.
 This document includes instructions for converting Windows system fonts to a form usable by the driver (using free - as in beer - software).
 Such fonts may be edited prior to conversion.
+If anyone can point me to an open source pure Python solution - command line would be fine - I would gladly evaluate it.
+My own attempts at writing one have not been entirely successful to date.

 It also support the display of XBM format graphics files.
 Currently only files corresponding to the exact size of the display (264 bits *176 lines) are supported.